StevenBlack/k7waterfront/topic/CourseAlpha.md

 <li>Beware of [Magnetic Anomalies][magneticanomalies], especially closer to the Kingston shore.
 In prevailing breezes, expect to see declinations up to 8 degrees east of normal at the committee boat, with declinations reaching normal the closer to Simcoe Island.

-<li><strong>When anchoring operations in an East breeze</strong>: be aware that [Snake Island Bank][snakeislandbank] is effectively a lee shore.
+<li>**When anchoring operations in an East breeze**: be aware that [Snake Island Bank][snakeislandbank] is effectively a lee shore.
 It's very shallow, knarly, and you don't want any boats ending up there.
 </ul>

 ###Boat traffic